Save Time and Money: People Want One or the Other

 The ‘how’ – how you express that message – is the next step.

-…And if you’re not sure that you can, it’s time to buy Book 3 and Book 4.
-So that you can turn these high-level summary messages into specific, targeted, high-converting messages.
+…And if you’re not sure that you can, it’s time to buy Master of Headlines and 10x Landing Pages.
+So that you can turn these high-level summary messages into specific, targeted, high-converting emotional marketing messages.